 Linkage & Navigation Services

 The first thing a person newly diagnosed with HIV needs to do is see a medical provider and begin treatment.
 Prompt treatment makes a big difference in how much impact HIV/AIDS will have on your life and health.
 Your future sexual or injection drug use behavior could directly impact the health of your partner or partners.
 How do you reduce the risk of spreading HIV?
 Our trained professionals have the skills and the answers you need.

-The goal of prevention case management services is to empower individuals to take charge of their lives and to connect them with the resources they need to make healthy life decisions (e.g., access to medical care, public assistance, housing assistance, domestic violence services, financial benefits, substance abuse treatment).
+The goal of prevention case management services through the MENS Project to take charge of their lives and to connect them with the resources they need to make healthy life decisions (e.g., access to medical care, public assistance, housing assistance, domestic violence services, financial benefits, substance abuse treatment).